Home

 Benjarong

-Betel chewing was a popular habit in those days.
+Betel chewing was a popular habit in those days as in some other south-eastern countries.
 This daily ritual wouldn't be complete without the containers to hold the betel leaves and condiments.
-The set shown below is in gold and studded with diamonds.
+The complete set shown below is in gold and studded with diamonds.

 Betel set with tray